 If you qualify for a KiwiBuild home, the processing time for applications is currently approximately 5-10 days.
 Each successful application is only valid for 6-months after approval.

 10 of the first 27 apartments at Te Pā Tāhuna are exclusively available for KiwiBuild eligible buyers.
-The ballot for these apartments closes at 11.59pm Thursday 22 April 2021.

 A KiwiBuild ballot is the confidential process used when it’s anticipated there are a greater number of eligible KiwiBuild buyers than available KiwiBuild homes.
 Eligible buyers can enter the ballot for one or more homes they are interested in buying.